zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_events.rst

 Example: Filtering Event Signals using an Event Handler
 =======================================================

-This code registers an event handler that filters out unwanted events so that the receiving task only wakes up when needed.
+This code registers an event handler to filter out unwanted events, allowing the receiving task to wake up only when needed.

 .. code-block:: c